III. General University and Departmental requirements for an advanced degree at the University of Nevada, Reno

 Advanced degrees are conferred by the university following approval of the graduate faculty, the graduate dean, and completion of an approved Program of Study.
-The Program of Study form (Graduate School Form) documents the members of the Advisory-Examining Committee, coursework, and research the student has chosen for his/her advanced degree work.
+The Program of Study form (Graduate School form) documents the members of the Advisory-Examining Committee, coursework, and research the student has chosen for their advanced degree work.

 Changes to the program of study